sarathkainakary/BeMotivated/Firoz.md

 "The weak can never forgive.
 Forgiveness is the attribute of the strong."-mahatma gandhi

 "Don’t take rest after your first victory because if you fail in second, more lips are waiting to say that your first victory was just luck.”-APJ Abdul kalam

+“You’re off to great places, today is your day.
+Your mountain is waiting, so get on your way.”

+Dr. Seuss